 Certification exams usually require proof of completing an approved program or relevant work experience.

-Many community colleges and technical schools in Ohio participate in federal and state financial aid programs.
+Many community colleges and technical schools in Ohio participate in federal and state payment options programs.
 You may be eligible for:

-Check with each school's financial aid office for deadlines and requirements.
+Check with each school's payment options office for deadlines and requirements.

 Some students prefer in-person classes for direct interaction with instructors.
 Others choose online programs for flexibility.
 In Ohio, you can find both options.
 Make sure any online program still meets certification eligibility and includes practical coding exercises.